10 Most In-Demand Skills in Finland for 2026

 Explore Related Training:

 Finland's green hydrogen economy alone is projected to create 240,000 jobs and add EUR 69 billion in economic value over its full development arc, representing one of Europe's most significant cleantech employment opportunities.
-Glassdoor recorded 253 open energy jobs in Finland as of November 2025, and 84 open renewable energy positions were listed on LinkedIn Finland in the same period.
 The Business Finland Hydrogen and Batteries Programme is actively co-funding R&D and skills development, creating a structured pipeline from education to employment in this sector.

 For corporate training leaders at Finnish engineering firms, EPC contractors, and cleantech manufacturers, this is the sector where skills gap risks are most acutely tied to revenue-generating project timelines.
 A single delayed offshore wind project due to a shortage of qualified installation technicians or hydrogen electrolyser specialists can cost millions.
-Structured upskilling in wind turbine maintenance, grid integration, and project management for large-scale energy infrastructure is an immediate business priority, not a medium-term aspiration.
+Structured upskilling in wind turbine maintenance, grid integration, and project management for large-scale energy infrastructure is an immediate business priority.

 Wind Energy, Green Hydrogen, Sustainable Aviation Fuel, Solar Energy, Energy Storage & Batteries, Cleantech Manufacturing